Zero to 180 – Three Minute Magic

 The Earliest Reggae Recording?

-Three years ago, someone paid $99 for this great single by Larry (Marshall) & Alvin (Leslie) that was recorded in 1970 at Clement “Coxsone” Dodd’s legendary Studio One: “Press Along Nyah“ Larry & Alvin (1970) Last year The Jamaica Observer checked in with Larry Marshall (now residing in Florida), who
+Three years ago, someone paid $99 for this great single by Larry (Marshall) & Alvin (Leslie) that was recorded in 1970 at Clement “Coxsone” Dodd‘s legendary Jamaica Recording Studio — synonymous with Studio One, Dodd’s primary record label.
+“Press Along Nyah“ Larry & Alvin (1970) The Jamaica Observer‘s April 12,

 Read More »